[ ABOUT ]

 Silk-screening, for a while.

 TN Advertising and Printing Specialties was a silk screening business/factory which produced custom artwork on foam can coolers, mugs, frisbees and other three-dimensional, non-paper surfaces.
 I created artwork or manipulated clients’ art to be used on the product.
 Both direct transfer and heat transfer processes were used.
-I've used up to seven colors for a heat transfer.
 This company is no longer in business. •